tenzir/tenzir/web/blog/vast-v2.1/index.md

 You can find the Threat Bus documentation in [Use VAST → Integrate → Threat Bus](/docs/use-vast/integrate/threatbus).
 Threat Bus is now officially in maintainance mode: we are only supporting existing features with bugfixes.
-That said, Threat Bus will resurface in a new shape and the existing functionality.
+That said, Threat Bus will resurface in a new shape with its existing functionality integrated into VAST itself.
 Stay tuned.

 ## Performance Improvements